How Dental Practice Membership Can Help You Boost Revenue and Get More Referrals

 • Get more referrals and repeat business

 Offering lower-priced membership plans could also help you attract patients who may not be able to afford dental insurance.
-19.25% of U.S. adults across racial and ethnic groups reported they faced cost barriers to dental care in 2019 – compared to 12.75% in 2005.
+In 2023, about 13% of the U.S. population reported cost barriers to dental care.
+This is notably higher compared to other health care services, where only 4-5% reported similar barriers.

 With this in mind, let us look at some of the ways in which dental practice membership may benefit you, your business, and your patients.